I wanted to share some tips on what Sail advise you ask agencies/studios before making a decision of who to appoint.

 To make a decision, you should use an element of instinct (we know from experience this doesn’t lie), and if you need a helping hand though, score them on the following:

 - Do they seem genuine, do they seem like they care about your organisation?
 Did the conversation flow?
+Would you enjoy working with them?
 This is a two way relationship.

 - Do you like what this studio stand for, do you have things in common?